maartenba/maartenba.github.io/_posts/2021-01-13-the-process-thought-and-technology-behind-building-a-friendly-net-sdk-for-jetbrains-space.markdown

 Using a code model seems tempting.
 Using [CodeDOM](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/how-to-create-a-class-using-codedom), [Expression Trees (article by Alexey Golub)](https://tyrrrz.me/blog/expression-trees), or using [Roslyn](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/may/net-core-cross-platform-code-generation-with-roslyn-and-net-core).

 There's also template-based code generation, which works like static website generation.
-You compile templatest hat may reference other templates, and in the end, a string comes out.
+You compile templates that may reference other templates, and in the end, a string comes out.
 This is the approach [NSwag uses](https://github.com/RicoSuter/NSwag/tree/master/src/NSwag.CodeGeneration.CSharp/Templates), based on the [liquid](https://github.com/Shopify/liquid) template syntax.
 You could use [Razor](https://github.com/RazorGenerator/RazorGenerator) here, too.

 The last option is what we used earlier: using `StringBuilder` to write code using strings.